FarronF/limerick-council-meetings/meetings/2019/07/08-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 29th April 2019.md

 improving on the cultural offerings for the future

- Members discussed the upcoming plebiscite on the Directly Elected Mayor--- 5
+ Members discussed the upcoming plebiscite on the Directly Elected Mayor
+---
+5

 On completion of the presentation, the Mayor thanked the Chief Executive and acknowledged